 I didn’t know I needed this book.
 It is so different from what I usually read.
 Peaches the cat was probably my favorite part of this whole story.
 I have a soft spot in my heart for little gray cats.
+Keep reading for my review of Questions of Perspective.

 April 19, 2011, was the most important day in the world and only Dave Randall knows why.
 His friend John Manta disappears without a word.
 Without his friend there to distract him, Dave throws himself into his unfulfilling law career.
 Once Dave really understands what happened to his friend he set off with Peaches the cat to find more meaning to life.
 Soon Dave discovers that his journey to learn more about his existence will change more than his own life.